byakugan-1/byakugan.io/_posts/2025-11-11-ashigaru-whirlpool-guide.md

 - Buy gift cards or prepaid Visa cards: Platforms like [Bitrefill](https://www.bitrefill.com/) allow exchanging bitcoin for gift cards or reloadable Visa cards.
 This can be a simple, discreet way to spend toxic UTXOs.
 But be aware that these UTXOs are still linked to their previous history so be careful which ones you spend

 - Swap them for Monero: Samourai Wallet previously offered atomic BTC/XMR swaps (now discontinued).
 This service exists in [Eigen Wallet](https://eigenwallet.org/), you can isolate these UTXOs, convert to XMR, then back to BTC if desired.
 This method can be costly and depends on available liquidity.
-Also you must consider you you want to potentially risk a UTXO that may be associated with you being given to a third party who can do whatever they want with it?
+Also you must consider do you want to potentially risk a UTXO that may be associated with you being given to a third party who can do whatever they want with it?

 - Open a lightning channel: Transferring toxic UTXOs to LN to benefit from lower transaction fees can be useful.
 However, this may leak information depending on your LN usage, so proceed carefully.